gholker/android-json-parsing-comparison/README.md

 ##### Performance

-The performance comparison does not show strong differentiation, but GSON tends to lag behind Jackson and Moshi.
+The performance comparison does not show strong differentiation for POJOs, but GSON tends to lag behind Jackson and Moshi.

-Jackson with AutoValue performed better than with POJOs.
-I suspect this is because I specified the field mappings with @JsonProperty.
+For AutoValue, Moshi performs the best.

+The performance measures require improvement.
+There needs to be more measurements done on more devices.

 ##### Qualitative